MicrosoftDocs/office-docs-powershell/spmt/spmt-ps/spmt/Show-SPMTMigration.md

 Add-SPMTTask -FileShareSource $Global:FileshareSource -TargetSiteUrl $Global:SPOUrl -TargetList "Documents"
 #Start Migration in the background#
 Start-SPMTMigration -NoShow
-PS C:\Users\YourUserName> Show-SPMTMigration
+Show-SPMTMigration
 ```

-first, Start a migration in the background with the "NoShow mode", then run ‘Show-SPMTMigration’ in the commandline.
-The migration task ID, data source location, target location and migration status will show up in the console.
+First, start a migration with -NoShow parameter, then run ‘Show-SPMTMigration’, the migration task ID, data source location, target location and migration status will show up in the console.

 ## PARAMETERS